FreedomBen/breakout71/Readme.md

 - add check for translation variable present in one language but not english

 ## Done

+## 29141056

+- added chinese translation, no idea how good it is yet, thanks "heretic43" for taking the time to clean it up.
+- fixed issue with level editor

 ## 29133862

 - added level: rainbow spiral